 - 1/2 cup diced red onion

-- Kernels shaved from 5 ears yellow or white corn 4 cups
+- Kernels shaved from 5 ears yellow or white corn (about 4 cups)

 - 1 teaspoon freshly ground black pepper